litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/chaos-workflow.md

     strategy: OnWorkflowCompletion
 ```

 The structure of a chaos experiment is similar to that of a Kubernetes Object.
-It consists of the mandatory fields like `apiVersion`, `kind`, `metadata`, `spec`.
+It consists of mandatory fields like `apiVersion`, `kind`, `metadata`, `spec`.

 The **spec** in a Chaos Experiment is where the different steps are mentioned and the overall life cycle of the chaos experiment is described.
 We can see different `templates` are present in the spec of a chaos experiment.